alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 ##Prohibited plants and soil
 {:#prohibited-plants}

+How you export prohibited plants and soil depends on whether you’re exporting within the EU or outside the EU.

+###Within the EU

-You can't usually export:
+You can't usually move:

 - [plants listed under Annex III](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2000:169:0001:0112:EN:PDF#page=38) (424kb, PDF)
 - soil from outside Europe, and from Belarus, Moldova, Russia, Turkey or Ukraine

-As well as soil from these countries, you also can’t export other organic matter you can grow plants in, excluding:
+As well as soil from these countries, you also can’t move other organic matter you can grow plants in, excluding:

 * peat
 * marine sediments
 * pure sand, clay, talc, rocks, volcanic pumice or chalk

-How you export prohibited plants and soil depends on whether you're exporting within the EU or outside the EU.

-###Within the EU
+###Checking for a scientific licence

-You can only send prohibited plants or soil to someone who has a licence to receive them.
+You can only send prohibited plants or soil to someone who has a scientific licence to receive them.
 They will have a 'letter of authority' with their licence.

 You must: